wp-plugins/flexytalk-widget/readme.txt

 Please mail support@flexytalk.com if you are not able to integrate the widget on your site.
 == Screenshots ==
-1. Live Chat Widget in action
+1. Offline contact form
-2. Operator answering chats on GTALK.
+2. Place it on your menu
-3. When plugin is installed, a new widget is created (Appearance --> Widgets menu).
+3. Once installed, a new widget is created
-4. Drop the widget to the desired sidebar
+4. Drag to the desired location on your sidebars
-5. Configure your widget.
+5. Choose one of several buttons
+6. All incoming chats go to your IM app
+7. Lots of themes to choose from

 == Frequently asked questions ==

 * Is it free?
 Yes it is absolutely free.
-Your free account never expires, there are no limits on the number of chats you can answer, it's ad-free and no annoying messages are sent to the visitor.
-We only ask you to rate and review our plugin.
+Your free account never expires, there are no limits on the number of chats you can answer, and it's ad-free.
+There's a premium plan if you want to customize the widget.

 * How should I finish a chat session?
 Send the message "!end" on your IM application.
 This will trigger a "goodbye" message to the visitor and you will be ready to answer new chat request.